IBM/icp4d-telco-monitor-models-with-wml-openscale/README.md

 ## Steps

+> **Note**: This code pattern includes steps to use WML on IBM Cloud as well as WML within your Cloud Pak for Data instance.

 1. [Create a Watson Machine Learning instance](#1-create-a-watson-machine-learning-instance)
 1. [Create a new project in Cloud Pak for Data](#2-create-a-new-project-in-cloud-pak-for-data)
 1. [Upload the dataset to Cloud Pak for Data](#3-upload-the-dataset-to-cloud-pak-for-data)